gui-zanella/blog_ippon_sonarqube_jenkinsfile/README.md

-Copy the new plugin into your SonarQube plugin directory **sonarqube-6.7.6\extensions\plugins** and restart your SonarQube
+Copy the new plugin into your SonarQube plugin directory **\extensions\plugins** and restart your SonarQube

 Use the sample file **jenkinsfile** in a project, then analyse :